Avoiding Flawed

 The results claimed are not verified.
 Not once did we get readings anything like what is claimed.

 Not once, with dozens of runs and variations.
 Nor did other educators we've checked with who have tested very silimar versions.
-We knew that,

 even though the demo should not be expected to produce results from a perspective of theory, still people want to know: